 FIA ERC2: Typically for more standard ‘showroom’ spec machinery, albeit with turbocharged engines and four-wheel drive, such as the Mitsubishi Lancer Evolution X and the Subaru Impreza STI.
 However, in addition to N4, cars built to R4-K and RGT rules are also allowed from 2019.
 And that means cars fitted with the R4-K ‘kit’ of parts from ORECA are allowed, along with the RGT-based Abarth 124 rally among others.

 FIA ERC3: It’s front-wheel-drive hot hatches in essence.
 R3 cars, like the Renault Clio R3T with its 1.6-litre turbo engine, has the pace edge compared to the smaller R2 models, which dominate numerically.
 These include Opel’s ADAM R2, Peugeot’s 208 R2 or the Ford Fiesta R2T.

 FIA ERC1 Junior: Drivers aged 28 and under on 1 January 2019 in R5 cars are eligible, providing they are registered for ERC1 of course.

 FIA ERC3 Junior: For drivers aged 27 and under on 1 January 2019 in R2 cars on Pirelli control tyres.

-Abarth Rally Cup: Subject to FIA World Motor Sport Council validation, the Abarth Rally Cup will feature on six rounds of the ERC in 2019.
+Abarth Rally Cup: The Abarth Rally Cup will feature on six rounds of the ERC in 2019.
 It’s open to competitors using the lightweight, rear-wheel-drive Abarth 124 rally.